woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 The ocean is one, but to a fish it’s the very quality of existence.
 There is no way to get outside of it, no way to contrast it with anything else, so to a fish the ocean is nothing, it doesn't exist.
 If a pencil is expanded until it is everything it vanishes, it becomes nothing.
 Not only is the One everything,the totality — It is also nothing, emptiness, the Void.

-This description can also apply to the person who has reached nirvana, final awakening. **They are everything, they are nothing, they are one.** They’re one because they’re unified,they’re in harmony.
+This description can also apply to the person who has reached <font color=red>nirvana, final awakening</font>. **They are everything, they are nothing, they are one.** They’re one because they’re unified,they’re in harmony.
 There’s no longer any distinction between the conscious and unconscious mind, because everything is conscious.

 ```
 nirvana = final awakening
 ```

-Such a person is **no longer a cacophony of successive mind-states** — anger replaced by hope replaced by frustration replaced by gratification, etc. Instead, they are in peace and serenity; they are in a deep harmony with All.
+Such a person is **no longer a cacophony of successive mind-states** — anger replaced by hope frustration replaced by gratification, etc. Instead, they are in peace and serenity; they are in a deep harmony with All.
 There are nolonger conflicting elements — love competing with hate, greed competing with fear, happiness competing with grief.
 Now all of it is included, all is transcended.
 They are whole, complete,serene.
 They are One.

 Such a person is also everything, the Totality, because there are no longer any boundaries.
-Trees merge into the sky merge into clouds merge into others. **Not that they don’t use labels and concepts when appropriate, but they just play with them as utensils, devices.
-They no longer see the labels and concepts as reality.
+Trees merge into the sky merge into clouds merge into others. **Not that they don’t use labels and concepts when appropriate, but they <font color=red>just play with them as utensils, devices</font>.
+They <font color=red>no longer see the labels and concepts as reality</font>.
 Reality for them is All, is One.**

 ```
 一切皆是”物“，天地不仁，以万物为刍狗；圣人不仁，以百姓为刍狗。